sstoicsnapshots-lang/Sonora/README.md

 - Personal-use tool.
-It reaches several services in ways their terms don't strictly allow (YouTube extraction, a scraped SoundCloud key, Spotify/Apple page scraping for playlist import).
-Nothing is redistributed; no accounts, no telemetry.
+It reaches several services in ways their terms don't strictly allow (YouTube extraction, a scraped SoundCloud key, Spotify/Apple page scraping for playlist import).  no accounts, no telemetry.
 - Everything it stores is local metadata in `~/Library/Preferences` — no media, no tokens.